sgsharma/intro-to-o11y-dotnet/README.md

 Our documentation: [https://docs.honeycomb.io/getting-data-in/dotnet/opentelemetry-distro/]()

 If you see this error: `Unhandled exception.
 System.NullReferenceException: Object reference not set to an instance of an object.`
-... then you probably need to define the `HONEYCOMB__APIKEY` environment variable before running the app.
+... then you probably need to define the `HONEYCOMB_API_KEY` environment variable before running the app.

 If you see the warnings `Unable to bind to https://localhost:5001 on the IPv6 loopback interface: 'Cannot assign requested address'.` or `Unable to bind to http://localhost:5000 on the IPv6 loopback interface: 'Cannot assign requested address'.`
 ... then ignore it.
 We aren't using IPv6 here.